Eating-Bread-On-Sofa/ebos-doc/doc/install.md

 ```

 # deploy MQ
 use tar to unzip, plz download from official website
+u just need to choose one of them.
+ActiveMq is default in project.
+U need to modify config if u choose other MQ.
 ## ActiveMQ
 START
 ```